mahmoudimus/ac/docs/public/resources/getting-help.md

 ## [Help with the Atlassian Marketplace](https://marketplace.atlassian.com/)

-If you have questions or need help listing your new Atlassian Connect add-on for sale on the Atlassian Marketplace, you can ask quetions on the [Atlassian Marketplace mailing list](https://groups.google.com/forum/#!forum/atlassian-marketplace) or file issues in the [Atlassian Marketplace Issue tracker](https://ecosystem.atlassian.net/browse/AMKT/)
+If you have questions or need help listing your new Atlassian Connect add-on for sale on the Atlassian Marketplace, you can ask questions on the [Atlassian Marketplace mailing list](https://groups.google.com/forum/#!forum/atlassian-marketplace) or file issues in the [Atlassian Marketplace Issue tracker](https://ecosystem.atlassian.net/browse/AMKT/)